 Whichever way you decide to make them, with fresh corn masa or already cooked tortillas, the wholesome and tasty filling full of personality is bound to make you happy.
 I am sure the clairvoyant bird would agree…

-- 2 large poblano chiles charred, peeled, seeded, diced (see below)
+- 2 poblano chiles, charred, peeled, seeded and diced

 - 1 tablespoon unsalted butter